chellejo13/aspect-extractor/README.md

 ```

 ## Testing
+### Processing Data
-A sample raw dataset organized as expected by the script is provided in `tests/` as a CSV file.
-The file path for it is
+A sample raw dataset organized as expected by the script is provided in `tests/` as a CSV file (sample_raw_data.csv).
-already coded into `corpus_analysis.py` for testing purposes.
+The file path for it is already coded into `corpus_analysis.py` for testing purposes.

-When running `corpus_analysis.py`, you will first see that Stanza is loading in its models for English: tokenize, mwt,
+When running `corpus_analysis.py`, you will first see in the terminal that Stanza is loading in its models for English:
-pos, lemma, and depparse.
+tokenize, mwt, pos, lemma, and depparse.
 Once it's done loading, it should print "Done loading processors!"
 Then, you will be prompted to enter the minimum and maximum age values that you want to process data for in days.
 This
 is included as an option because you may only be interested in a certain target child age range, or you may want to
 process data in batches for time's sake (processing a large range can take a while).
 In the test file, the lowest age